Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Define clear roles and responsibilities: Each management position should have distinct value-add functions.

-• Implement span of control guidelines: Most effective managers supervise 5-8 direct reports.
+• Implement span of control guidelines: Many effective managers often supervise five to eight direct reports, depending on the role and industry.

 • Establish decision-making authority levels: Empower managers to make decisions within defined parameters.